michal-harish/graphstream/README.md

 2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs
-- Evicted keys should be also recorded in graphdelta topic so that hbase loader can pick it up and remove the row
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties
 - SyncsToGraph could have a for short window memstore for better detection of bad data, robots, etc.

+DONE
+Evicted keys should be also recorded in graphdelta topic so that hbase loader can pick it up and remove the row Evicted keys are picked up and for each a tombstone is emitted to the graphstate topic